 At ifeel, we know that work should not disrupt people’s well-being.
 That is why our team of psychologists, experts in well-being at work, has created an emotional well-being program for companies that positively impacts talent retention, reduces absenteeism, and combats employee stress.

-In our Resources section, you will find helpful material, such as podcasts, HR guides, or interviews with HR managers.
+You will find helpful material in our Resources section, such as podcasts, HR guides, or interviews with HR managers.
 In addition, we have a Psychosocial Risk Factors Template, which you can use to comply with the requirements of the Labor Inspection.

 Thanks to our emotional well-being program, your company’s HR managers can receive personalized, data-driven advice on improving the psychological well-being of their teams.
 In addition, this program offers employees a 360° mental health care service structured at different levels according to their needs.
 Try our program today to see how it could help you.